chiru141/chiru141.github.io/_posts/2024-12-07-Growth-of-climate-tech.md

 The VC, however, conceded that he had a capitalist perspective and emphasized that the profit potential of investments is driven by customer demand.

-While I appreciate this outlook, I argue that the primary driver of demand in climate tech remains government regulations and incentives.
+While I appreciate his view, I argue that the primary driver of demand in climate tech remains government regulations and incentives.
 These come in various forms, such as subsidies to lower initial costs for technologies like electric vehicles (EVs), increased variety in sustainable products (think: sustainable clothing), or entirely new experiences that entice consumers (electric vertical takeoff and landing vehicles [eVTOLs] designed for Passenger mobility).

-A recent example illustrates this dynamic.
+A mint article dated 22 Nov 2024 illustrates my point.
 In Delhi, the removal of subsidies for commercial EV purchases in October 2024 led to a drastic 79% drop in sales.
 This sharp decline underscores the critical role of government support in fostering demand for sustainable technologies.
 It’s not that consumers lack interest; rather, regulations and incentives make these technologies more accessible and appealing.

 To ensure sustained growth in climate tech, we must align environmental goals with economic incentives.
 This involves designing smart policies that encourage both innovation and adoption while simultaneously redefining success metrics to include sustainability impacts.
 For businesses, this means crafting strategies that leverage government support and creating experiential value for consumers.